 Reconditioned equipment, a term often used to refer to equipment that is rebuilt, refurbished, or remanufactured, is further defined in the 2020 NEC as any “electromechanical systems, equipment, apparatus, or components that are restored to operating conditions.
 This process differs from normal servicing of equipment that remains within a facility, or replacement of listed equipment on a one-to-one basis.”

 Using this definition, you can now look through the National Electrical Code 2020 book and find reconditioned equipment-specific code requirements.

 For example, if you’re curious how to label your equipment, 110.21 in the 2020 NEC specifies that reconditioned equipment must be labeled “reconditioned,” and the original listing mark should be removed.

 Enhancing safety for buildings and people

-There’s a good reason why new codes go into effect every three years — these standards ensure people and buildings are safer.
+There’s a good reason why new NEC codes go into effect every three years — these code changes ensure people and buildings are safer.